trentlarson/distrinet/app/features/genealogy/README.md

 Keep your own private trees, and point to public trees and browse seamlessly between the two.

+The goal, of course, is to read many genealogy formats, but the first examples are GEDCOM X.

-- Simply add GEDCOMX files with a URI prefixed with "gedcomx:" into the "distrinet settings", then you'll go to the "genealogy" part of this app and enter URIs and see people.
+- Simply add GEDCOM X files with a URI prefixed with "gedcomx:" into the "distrinet settings", then you'll go to the "genealogy" part of this app and enter URIs and see people.

+- Note that this work may extend the GEDCOM X spec: local data will often point to the same person with other IDs in remote data sets.
+In the current version we use "otherLocations" inside "link" (but that format looks wrong and there's a task logged to change it id:other-locations).

 ## User Stories